Zatte/gopylibs/pystring/Readme.md

 Source reference: https://docs.python.org/3/library/string.html#string.Formatter

 ## Dialects
-Occasionally, Python implementations may vary between versions, necessitating specification of the Python version to achieve direct parity.
+Occasionally, Python implementations may vary between versions necessitating specification of the Python version to achieve direct parity.
 The aim is to outline required feature flags necessary to attain compatibility in "dialects".

 ## Out of scope
 Python 2.X `(string % dict)` compatibility.
 3.X is enough.
 Small PRs could be welcome if not too obstructive for maintainability.

 ## TODO
 Format() - Support locale aware formatting
 - [x] The 'z' option coerces negative zero floating-point values to positive zero after rounding to the format precision.
 This option is only valid for floating-point presentation types.
 - [ ] The ',' option signals the use of a comma for a thousands separator.
 For a locale aware separator, use the 'n' integer presentation type instead